 Do you give unrestricted funding?

 We provide unrestricted funding in our small grants programme only.

-What costs can be included in a large grant?
-Do you allow overhead costs to be included?
+Do you allow overhead costs to be included in large grants?

 Yes.
 A full breakdown of the project costs must be entered into the appropriate section of the form.